CesiumGS/cesium-unreal/Documentation/development-guide.md

 * Unreal Engine 4.26 or newer.
 * Visual Studio 2017 or newer.
-* Common development tools like Git and CMake.
+* Common development tools like Git, CMake, and Ninja.
 * Android NDK r21, download from https://developer.android.com/ndk/downloads.

 #### Cross Compiling on Windows

 1. Download and extract the Android NDK zip.
 Then set the environment variable either in command line or system variables.
+Note that you must used forward-slashes, i.e. `c:/android` not `c:\android`.
     ```cmd
     export ANDROID_NDK_ROOT=<path_to_android_ndk>
     ```